Acknowledging a Broad 'Democratic Process'

 Put differently, too often disputes about public policy hinge more on which side can use prettier words than which side better captures the will of the public, let alone adhering more closely to the truth.
 And in our political discourse, among the most beautiful and powerful words is "democracy."

 So we read retired Rhode Island Superior Court Judge Stephen Fortunato proclaiming that a direct vote of the people on the issue of same-sex marriage "is a ploy to subvert the orderly workings of our democratic processes," which he describes as legislators' sitting as moral and intellectual judges, only subsequently held to account by voters.
-On a completely separate issue, we read the contrasting view of former Tiverton Town Councilor Brian Medeiros that an ordinance capping the town's budget increase at 2.5% would represent a usurpation by the Town Council of "rights reserved solely for the people of Tiverton."
+On a completely separate issue, we read of former Tiverton Town Councilor Brian Medeiros that an ordinance capping the town's budget increase at 2.5% would represent a usurpation by the Town Council of "rights reserved solely for the people of Tiverton."

 "Even if you think this tax cap is a good idea, remember that if this Council can impose its will on the people at the Financial Town Meeting (FTM), a future Council could just as easily rescind the cap and even require at least a 2.5% annual budget increase.
 If the people ever choose to give the Council budget and taxing authority, that's their right.
 But as people around the world are fighting their governments for their rights, it's wrong in every way for our elected officials to take our rights away."